Our Team’s Favorite Beaujolais Producers Right Now

 Bonnet-Cotton

-husband-wife duo Pierre and Marie Bonnet-Cotton released their first cuvée, ‘100% Cotton,’ in 2014.
+Husband-wife duo Pierre and Marie Bonnet-Cotton released their first cuvée, ‘100% Cotton,’ in 2014.
 Since then, they’ve sourced fruit from vineyards all over the Beaujolais, including Regnie, Julienas, and Brouilly.
 We especially love their Brouilly ‘Les Grilles’ for a perfect companion to a meal off the grill (almost as much as we love how Pierre’s previous stint as a motorcycle mechanic inspires his label designs)!

 - Hooked on Beaujolais?
 Check out our interview with Mathieu Lapierre here, and read about those at the forefront of winemaking, pushing boundaries in the next generation of Beaujolais.